The third of Lichfield’s internal tournaments, a five round 10 second a move lightning event, produced a surprise winner.

 In Division 4 Lichfield C have reached the highest placing since the club entered teams in Division 4, just two points behind Amber Valley with two games to

 AGM date brought forward

-The date of the annual general meeting of Lichfield Chess Club has been changed for the second time and it will now be held on Thursday, 25th April.
+The date of Lichfield’s agm has been changed for the second time and will now be on Thursday, 25th April.

 The meeting will be streamlined as much as possible with officer’s reports circulated by email in advance of the meeting and with no obvious contentious issues to discuss this year it is expected there will be ample time for a few games of social chess afterwards.

 The AGM will now be held in the Guild Room and not the Ashmole as originally planned.

 Lichfield now has two father and sons playing occasional league matches and for the first time one pairing has enjoyed double success.